relu/kubernetes-workshop/README.md

 Open http://localhost:3000 in your browser to see the application running.

-**Expected output**: You should see a simple web page showing which application is running (Ruby, Python, or Go).
+**Expected output**: You should see a simple web page showing which application is running (Ruby, Python, Go, or Rust).

 Press `Ctrl+C` to stop the port-forward when you're done.